YasaswiS/BooleansCalendar/README.md

 - Individual Mini Lab - Recursion  - completely functional with Input from User: [HTML page](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/resources/templates/LabsHTMLPages/Neil/NeilFactorial.html) [Java class](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/java/com/booleans/calendar/FRQ/Neil/RecursionNeil.java)
 - Able to adjust output by allowing user to enter in the desired number of paths: [Form for inputting number of rocks](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/resources/templates/LabsHTMLPages/Neil/NeilFactorial.html)
 - WOW: Recursion through Loops: [Factorial Calculations with Recursion through Loops](https://github.com/AdityaS1426/BooleansCalendar/blob/f628e150c165d3965c824fd1fbf878956af9e1d4/src/main/java/com/booleans/calendar/FRQ/Neil/RecursionNeil.java#L17)
+- Began working on the Inheritance Lab, but it is not completely finished.
+(Visit the Scrum Board for detailed explanation on what is completed.)

-NOTE: Our labs only work on localhost:8080 as we were beginning integration to AWS.
+NOTE: Some labs only work on localhost:8080 as we were beginning integration/deployment to AWS.
 So the Heroku deployed website is not the complete project.
+If you see a whitelabel, it is a result of this beginning integration.
+Please clone the repository and run labs from there.

 Improvements: